-We read a variety of fiction and non-fiction texts with the children during these sessions and engage in tasks where the children develop their word reading, knowledge of vocabulary and language features, and their comprehension skills.
+In Key Stage Two, reading is taught through whole class guided reading and comprehension lessons.
+We read a variety of fiction and non-fiction texts with the children during these sessions and engage in tasks where the children develop their word reading, knowledge of vocabulary and language features, as well as developing their comprehension skills.

-Children’s reading books are matched to their reading ability and are changed regularly, as and when the children need to do so.
+Children’s reading books are matched to their reading ability and are changed regularly.

 Reading takes place across the curriculum, so the children are exposed to a wide range of texts, which they read and use for different purposes.
 Teachers also find opportunities throughout the week to read to children and develop their love of reading.